spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 ![Transition Execution Flow Launch-Config-Completed](images/SCDF-composed-task-split-launch-create.png)

-Now that it has been executed let’s verify that all tasks launched and that the path `FOO` was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
+Launch the task and then verify that all tasks were launched and that the path `FOO` was actually followed.
+This can be done by pressing the `Executions` tab at the top of the task page:
 ![Transition Execution Flow Launch-split-LIST](images/SCDF-composed-task-split-launch-created-list.png)

 In this example we see that the split1-3 were fired simultaneously before CTR launched our transition app.
 And we added a new argument `--split-thread-core-pool-size=4` this basically states that the composed task runner can run 4 apps simultaneously.

-#### What did I just do?
+### Arguments and Properties

 Again, what is all that stuff I put in the command line?
 So for this example we wanted to show how to use both command line args and properties.
 We used the arguments to establish the properties for the `Composed Task Runner`:

 1. `--increment-instance-enabled=true` states that we want to be able to execute this Composed Task multiple times.
 (Composed Tasks are build using Spring Batch and thus are batch jobs)
 1. `--interval-time-between-checks=1000` states that the `Composed Task Runner` will wait 1 second between checks to make sure that a task is complete (the default is 10 seconds).
 1. `--split-thread-core-pool-size=4` states that we want up to 4 simulatenous tasks to run at the same time.
-1. `--spring.cloud.task.closecontextEnabled=true` states that we want the Spring Context to close when the `Composed Task Runner`.
+1. `--spring.cloud.task.closecontext-enabled=true` states that we want the Spring Context to close when the `Composed Task Runner`.

 [[note]]
-| When using `split` you must set the `spring.cloud.task.closecontextEnabled` property as shown above.
+| When using `split` you must set the `spring.cloud.task.closecontext-enabled` property as shown above.

-We used the properties to set the transition-sample properties.
-Notice we had 4 sections for the taskapp.exitMessage property lets breakdown the `app.basictransition.transition-sample.taskapp.exitMessage=FAILED` into its components:

-1. `app` - tells spring cloud dataflow that this property is to be used for task application.
-1. `basictransition` - tells dataflow that this property will be used by the `Composed Task Runner` or one of the apps in the graph
-1. `transition-sample` - tells dataflow that this property is to be used by the transition-sample
-1. `transition-sample.exitMessage` - the property itself.

-More can be read about the sections of a property and the different property types [here](#passing-properties)

-#### Configuring your split
+### Configuring your split

-In the example above we configured the behavior of our split in the composed task by using the `spring.cloud.task.closecontextEnabled` and `split-thread-core-pool-size` properties.
+In the example above we configured the behavior of our split in the composed task by using the `spring.cloud.task.closecontext-enabled` and `split-thread-core-pool-size` properties.
 Let's look at all the properties you can take advantage of when using splits.

-- spring.cloud.task.closecontextEnabled - When using splits, this property is required to be set to `true` because the context will not close, because threads were allocated to support the split.
+- spring.cloud.task.closecontext-enabled - When using splits, this property is required to be set to `true` because the context will not close, because threads were allocated to support the split.
 - split-thread-core-pool-size - Establishes the initial number of threads required for the splits in the composed task.
-Each child task contained in a split requires a thread in order to execute.
+Each task app contained in a split requires a thread in order to execute.
 (Defaults to 1)
 - split-thread-max-pool-size - The maximum number threads to be allocated.
 - split-thread-queue-capacity - The number of tasks that should be enqueued if all threads are in use before a new thread is allocated.

-##### Basic Split Sizing
+### Basic Split Sizing

-For a basic setup using just the `split-thread-core-pool-size` property.
-You want to look at your graph and count the split that has the largest number of child tasks, this will be the number of threads you will need to utilize.
+The simplest configuration for splits is to set the `split-thread-core-pool-size` property.
+You want to look at your graph and count the split that has the largest number of task apps, this will be the number of threads you will need to utilize.
 To set the thread count use the split-thread-core-pool-size property (defaults to 1).
 So for example a definition like: <AAA || BBB || CCC> && <DDD || EEE> would require a split-thread-core-pool-size of 3.
-This is because the largest split contains 3 child tasks.
-A count of 2 would mean that AAA and BBB would run in parallel but CCC would wait until either AAA or BBB to finish in order to run.
+This is because the largest split contains 3 task apps.
+A count of 2 would mean that AAA and BBB would run in parallel but CCC would wait until either AAA or BBB to finish.
 Then DDD and EEE would run in parallel.

-##### Sizing for large splits

-In cases where there are a large number of tasks in a split or you have tight restrictions on threads you can dynamically adjust the thread allocations.
-Let' say we have 2 splits in our composed task:

-1. split-a has 5 tasks
-1. split-b has 50 tasks

-So lets look at an example on how we could set the pool sizing:

-1. Set the `split-thread-core-pool-size` We could set this size to 5 threads to support split-a.
-1. Set the `split-thread-max-pool-size` Let's say we want to limit the number of executing tasks to 10.
-We could set this value to 10.
-This means that for split-b no more than 10 tasks would be executed.
-1. Set the `split-thread-queue-capacity` Allows you to configure the number of tasks should be enqueued in a split prior to a new thread to be allocated.
-Since this is defaulted to `MAX_VALUE`, no new threads would be allocated.
-We could set this value to 5.

-This will require testing to find the right sizing.
-One sizing strategy does not fit all.

-## Restarting Composed Task Runner when child task fails
+## Restarting Composed Task Runner when task app fails

-Composed tasks in Spring Cloud Data Flow allow users to re-launch the failed composed task in cases where a child task fails.
+Composed tasks in Spring Cloud Data Flow allow users to re-launch the failed composed task in cases where a task app fails.
-A child task is considered failed when the application returns a non-zero `exitCode`.
-So let's look at the following example where we have a simple conditional execution composed task:
+A task app is considered failed when the application returns a non-zero `exitCode`.
+In the following example we have a simple conditional execution composed task:

 ```
 task-a && task-b && task-c
 ```

-So let's take a look what this will look like in the UI.
-Assume we have create a composed task named `my-composed-task` now we want to launch it:
+Assume we have created a composed task named `my-composed-task` now we want to launch it using the UI:

-1. launch it by pressing the `play` button shown below:
+1. Launch it by pressing the `play` button shown below:
    ![Restart Composed Task](images/SCDF-composed-task-restart.png)
 1. When the launch page appears press the `Launch the task` button.
 1. Once `my-composed-task` has completed executing we can see that `task-b` was marked `ERROR`, meaning the application returned a non-zero `exitCode`.
 We can verify this by clicking the `Executions` tab at the top of the page and viewing the task executions.
 Note that `my-composed-task-task-b` has been marked with exit code of `1`.
-This means that this is the child task returned a non zero exit code, that stopped the composed task execution.
+This means that this is the task app returned a non zero exit code, that stopped the composed task execution.
     ![Restart_Composed_Task_Failed_Child](images/SCDF-composed-task-restart-execution-fail.png)
-   Once we have resolved the problem that caused the failure we can restart `my-composed-task` and it will identify the child task that failed and re-run it and then continue executing the DSL from that point.
-So let's restart this failed composed task.
+   Once we have resolved the problem that caused the failure we can restart `my-composed-task` and the composed task runner will identify the task app that failed and re-run it and then continue executing the DSL from that point.

 1. Press the `Jobs` tab located on the left side of the page.
 1. Now press the dropdown button by the failed `my-composed-task` and select `Restart the job` as shown below: